 And hundreds of others.

-In 1904, the Wright brothers got into a plane and buzzed around the skies.
+In 1904, the Wright brothers got into a plane and buzzed around the heavens.
 As historian David McCullough explains, “With few exceptions there seemed to be no public interest at all, no local excitement or curiosity or sense of wonder over the miraculous thing happening right in Dayton’s own backyard.”

 “When the city editor of the Daily News, Dan Kumler, was asked later why for so long nothing was reported of the momentous accomplishments taking place so nearby, he said, after a moment’s reflection, ‘I guest the truth is that we were just plain dumb.'”

-Otherwise, those with access to powerful AI will not just to hijack our minds; they will completely own our insides — China in its particular way, Facebook and other Western companies in their particular ways.
+Otherwise, those with access to powerful AI will not just hijack our minds; they will completely own our insides — China in its particular way, Facebook and other Western companies in their particular ways.